PseudoKnight/CHDiscord/README.md

 Moves a member to another voice channel.
 The member must already be connected to a voice channel in the guild.
 Throws IllegalArgumentException if member is not connected to a voice channel.
-Throws InsufficientPermissionException if the member does not have access to the destination channel.
+Throws InsufficientPermissionException if the member and bot do not have access to the destination channel.
-Requires the 'Move Members' permission.
+Requires the `Move Members` permission.

 ### discord_member_is_muted(member)
 Check if a user is muted, either self muted or server muted.